History of Ghana: Economic and social development

 The years of British administration of the Gold Coast during the 20th century were an era of significant progress in social, economic, and educational development.
 Communications and railroads were greatly improved.
 Poverty fell significantly and Ghanaian peasantry flourished.
 New crops were introduced.
 A leading crop that was the result of an introduced crop was coffee.
 However, most spectacular among these introduced crops was the cocoa tree which had been indigenous to the New World and had been introduced in Africa by the Spanish and Portuguese.
-Cocoa had been introduced to the Gold Coast in 1879 by Tetteh Quashie, a blacksmith from Gold Coast.
+Cocoa had been introduced to the Gold Coast in 1879 by Tetteh Quashie.
 Cocoa tree raising and farming became widely accepted in the eastern part of the Gold Coast.
 In 1891, the Gold Coast exported 80 lbs of cocoa worth no more than 4 pounds sterling.
 By the 1920s cocoa exports had passed 200,000 tons and had reached a value of 4.7 million pounds sterling.
-By 1928, cocoa exports had reached 11.7 million pounds sterling.
-From 1890 to 1911, cocoa exports went from zero to one of the largest in the world.
-Thus, cacao production became a major part of the economy of the Gold coast and later a major part of Ghana's economy.
+Cocoa production became a major part of the economy of the Gold coast and later a major part of Ghana's economy.

-A research using anthropometric methods shows that living standards improved dramatically in the first decade of the twentieth century when cocoa cultivation took off, though that changes occurred under colonial rule does not mean that they occurred because of it.
-Arguably, the main agents of economic change in colonial Ghana were Africans themselves.
-Because of being willing to take economic risks of adopting cocoa cultivation, participation of African farmers out-competed European planters.